 Duty-cycled Mode

 Besides the normal operation mode, BSs may support duty-cycled mode to reduce interference to neighbor cells and to conserve its power consumption.
-Duty-cycled mode is a BS operation mode in which a BS disables its air interface periodically and consists of active periods and inactive periods.
+Duty-cycled mode is a BS operation mode in which a BS periodically consists of active periods and inactive periods.
+The BS disables its air interface except frame preamble during inactive period in a DL frame or DL subframe, but it normally operates during active period.
+Figure 17-x depicts an example of of frame structure in Duty-cycle mode.

+Figure 17.x Example of frame structure in Duty-cycle mode

-1The support of duty-cycled mode is negotiated during the BS initialization and configuration.
+The support of duty-cycled mode is negotiated during the BS initialization and configuration.
 Duty-cycled mode can be activated through negotiation between the BS and NCMS when the BS is in normal operation mode.

 When duty-cycled mode is active for the BS, the BS shall be in either active period or inactive period.
 During an active period, the BS becomes active on the air interface for activities such as paging, transmitting system information, ranging, or data traffic transmission.
-During an inactive period, the BS does not transmit anything on the air interface and may power down one or more physical operation components or perform other activities such as synchronization with the overlay macro BS or measurement of the interference from neighbor cells.
+During an inactive period, the BS does not transmit anything on the air interface except frame preamble and may power down one or more physical operation components after first symbol occupied by preamble or perform other activities such as synchronization with the overlay macro BS or measurement of the interference from neighbor cells.

 The base station in the Duty-cycled mode goes into the inactive period when all of its associated mobile sta- tions are in unavailability interval.
 The inactive period of the base station shall be informed to the mobile stations to prevent UL attempts of mobile stations during inactive period of the base station.
+The MS shall perform channel measurements using only frame preamble for the REP-RSP message or fast-feedback (CQICH) channel in a frame in which the inactive period is applied.

 The base station in the Duty-cycled mode goes into the inactive period when all of its associated mobile stations are in unavailability interval.
 The inactive period of the base station shall be informed to the mobile stations to prevent UL attempts of mobile stations during inactive period of the base station.